dotnet/csharplang/proposals/overload-resolution-priority.md

 All methods in C# have a default ***overload_resolution_priority*** of 0, unless they are attributed with `OverloadResolutionPriorityAttribute`.
 If they are attributed with that attribute, then their ***overload_resolution_priority*** is the integer value provided to the first argument of the attribute.

-It is an error to apply `OverloadResolutionPriorityAttribute` to a non-indexer property, or to property, indexer, or event accessors.
+It is an error to apply `OverloadResolutionPriorityAttribute` to the following locations:

+* Non-indexer properties
+* Property, indexer, or event accessors
+* Conversion operators
+* Lambdas
+* Local functions
+* Destructors
+* Static constructors

 Attributes encountered on these locations in metadata are ignored by C#.

 It is an error to apply `OverloadResolutionPriorityAttribute` in a location it would be ignored, such as on an override of a base method, as the priority is read from the least-derived declaration of a member.